What to do with this activity?

 We usually understand angles without thinking about it.
 For instance, we know that shooting from straight in front of the goal (an angle of 90 degrees) is easier than shooting from the sideline (say 30 degrees).
 In this case the lines are imaginary, but you can draw a picture and work out the angles using a maths tool called a protractor.

 A protractor is the half circle shaped maths tool in the picture above.
 Your 5th or 6th class child might be learning to use a protractor in school.
-Find out more about using a protractor with this link from Ambleside Primary.
+Find out more about using a protractor with this link from Maths is Fun.

 Maths makes sense to children when they use it in everyday life - like measuring things, working out distances, estimating food for dinner or money for groceries.
 The more opportunities you give your child to use the maths they learn at school through everyday activities the more they will understand and enjoy working with numbers.